tarwn/lessthandot-hugo/blogs/content/posts/2008-08-11-iso-11179-naming-conventions.md

 [11179-5][6]

 **Part 5: Naming and Identification Principles**, provides guidance for the identification of administered items.
 Identification is a broad term for designating, or identifying, a particular data item.
 Identification can be accomplished in various ways, depending upon the use of the identifier.
-Identification includes the assignment of numerical identifiers that have no inherent meanings to humans; icons (graphic symbols to which meaning has been assigned); and names with embedded meaning, usually for human understanding, that are associated with the data item&#8217;s definition and value domain.
+Identification includes the assignment of numerical identifiers that have no inherent meanings to humans; icons (graphic symbols to which meaning has been assigned); and names with embedded meaning, usually for human understanding, that are associated with the data item's definition and value domain.

 [11179-6][7]